maglietti/explore-ai3/tutorials/first-java-app/02-project-setup.md

 ## Connecting to Ignite

-Now let's create a class to connect to our Ignite 3 cluster.
+Our first task for this project is to create a Java class that connects to our Ignite 3 cluster.
 Create a file named `IgniteConnection.java` in your project:

 ```java
 package com.example.transit;